ltrgoddard/thesis/temp.markdown

 > preferred species; and the grafter.
 The last two need give little
 > trouble, since the grafter is the poet-lover and the scion is the
 > image of the beloved in his youthful beauty and perfection.
 But what
-> is the stock?[^444]
+> is the stock?[^443]

-Prynne’s candidate is the poem itself, or the sequence of poems which makes up the *Sonnets*.
+\noindent Prynne’s candidate is the poem itself, or the sequence of poems which makes up the *Sonnets*.
 Yet this possibility introduces a tension insofar as a grafting stock has no independent life of its own—once the grafting process is complete, the scion determines almost all future activity.
 Either the poet’s creations are merely supporting structures for their images of the beloved, or the beloved himself is the stock supporting the growth of the poems, a possibility which seems almost sacrilegious in the broader context of the Renaissance sonnet sequence and its ideological underpinnings.
-Prynne concludes with the suggestion that the flawed and self-contradictory nature of the grafting analogy—earlier, he refuses to describe it as an ‘image’, ‘since the metaphoric device cannot be envisaged in any way literally or as intelligible to the mind’s eye’—might be part of a deliberate strategy of self-sabotage, causing the structure of the poem to fail at its apex in order to reveal something more profound about the nature of desire and its (non)fulfilment.[^445] Is it possible, he asks, ‘that the image will not work quite seriously enough to be taken seriously; and deliberately thus, as to take it with full seriousness would be to discover that it could not work at all?’[^446]
+Prynne concludes with the suggestion that the flawed and self-contradictory nature of the grafting analogy—earlier, he refuses to describe it as an ‘image’, ‘since the metaphoric device cannot be envisaged in any way literally or as intelligible to the mind’s eye’—might be part of a deliberate strategy of self-sabotage, causing the structure of the poem to fail at its apex in order to reveal something more profound about the nature of desire and its (non)fulfilment.[^444] Is it possible, he asks, ‘that the image will not work quite seriously enough to be taken seriously; and deliberately thus, as to take it with full seriousness would be to discover that it could not work at all?’[^445]

 How, then, does Prynne’s argument in *Graft and Corruption* relate to the subjects which were identified at the beginning of this section,